Undeveloped arguments about developing farmland

-Converting prime farmland into very less-than-prime subdivision and shopping centers has proved to be neither the moral or the economic folly that some of us expected it to be in the 1980s, but only because we don’t seem to need prime farmland for farming any more.
-My own view, not then fully articulated, is that developing stream bottoms and bluffs—potential parks and nature preserves and scenic corridors—is much the graver sin in planning terms.
+Converting prime farmland into very less-than-prime residential subdivisions and shopping centers has proved to be neither the moral or the economic folly that some of us expected it to be in the 1980s, but only because we don’t seem to need prime farmland for farming any more.
+My own view, not then fully articulated, is that developing stream bottoms and bluffs in and around cities—each a potential park or nature preserve or scenic corridor—is much the graver sin in planning terms.

 Now, preserving farmland is one of those things (democracy is another) which is seductive in the abstract but which people find inconvenient in the doing.
 In the 1970s alone, 96 new subdivisions were approved for construction in the county.
 They covered 2,750 acres in all, and two-thirds of that land was prime farmland.
 Indeed, local developers feel the same itch driving past a cornfield that a graffiti artist must feel when passing a blank wall with a can of spray paint in his hands

 Like most debates, the argument over farmland preservation is more likely to confuse than clarify.
 Part of the problem is that developers converse in a sort of doublespeak.
 Commenting on a similar controversy involving urban land, the Springfield Board of Realtors said, "We maintain that planning for the classification and use of land adequately consider the needs of housing, commercial, and industrial growth, and environmental quality."